Vislink Technologies, Inc. [VISL] – A worthy stock for long-term investors

-Vislink Technologies, Inc. [NASDAQ: VISL] dipped by -4.49% on the last trading session, reaching $0.17 price per share at the time.
-Vislink Technologies, Inc. represents 57.14M in outstanding shares, while the company has a total market value of $9.94M with the latest information.
+Vislink Technologies, Inc. [NASDAQ: VISL] gained by 5.68% on the last trading session, reaching $0.15 price per share at the time.
+Vislink Technologies, Inc. represents 57.14M in outstanding shares, while the company has a total market value of $7.94M with the latest information.

 Vislink Technologies, Inc. [NASDAQ:VISL]: Analyst Rating and Earnings